-A good pair of hiking socks can make all the difference between an enjoyable walk and endure the burning sensation of blisters on your feet.
+A good pair of hiking socks can make all the difference between an enjoyable walk and an enduring session with the burning sensation of blisters on your feet.
 Good socks will keep your feet warm and prevent blisters, bad ones will quickly be reduced to tatters, along with the bottom of your feet.
-With so many options out there it can be hard to know which is best.
+With so many options out there, it can be hard to know which is best.

 1. Smartwool PHD Outdoor Light Crew

 These socks are fashioned from Smartwool’s cleverly named ‘Indestructawool’ material that is designed to provide maximum durability.
 In reality, this is a blend between Merino wool, polyester and elastane.
 This means you get excellent wicking and breathability combined with a snug fit.
-The socks are very comfortable and almost seamless around the toes meaning there is nothing to rub.
-The socks finish just about the ankle meaning they are a great option for ankle boots.
+The socks are very comfortable and almost seamless around the toes, meaning there is nothing to rub.
+The socks finish at just about the ankle, meaning they are a great option for ankle boots.

 Available from: Basecamp

 2. Bridgedale CoolFusion Trailhead